kahalewai/agbac/agbac-min/readme.md

 ## What about Multi-Agent or Advanced Scenario's?

 AGBAC-Min can support multi-agent workfows, out-of-session agents, and async execution with certain providers, after updating the application and agent code.
 The AGBAC-Min Agent Guides provide the necessary code for applications and agents, which passes the human subject identity `act` to the agent for IAM token request.
+In out-of-session scenarios, the solution uses TLS and JWT to make remote agents aware of their human counterpart.
 Without this update, AGBAC-Min may natively support in-session agents only (agents that are initiatived within the same authentication session as the application).
 We recommend updating applications and code to become agent AND human aware!

 * Application and agent instructions and code are provided with AGBAC-Min Agent Guides
 * Implement the instructions in order, starting with the adapters, then the sender, then the requests